 Place print advertisements with superiority claims.
+Sponsor DocAlerts on Epocrates©.
 Send out emails offering sponsored lunches.
-Use more traditional non-personal promotion tactics to generate the buzz about your product that have been put at the beginning of the sales cycle in recent years.
+Generate the buzz about your product that has been put at the beginning of the sales cycle in recent years.
 There should now be familiar channels of communication between the brand and the physician through which contacts can acquire brand materials or request a visit.

 This strategy also builds off of itself via search engine ranking strength.
 If a website is regularly updated with content over a period of months and years, search engines begin to see that site as an authority for topics that are regularly included in such content.
 They will ‘rank’ a site higher for topics that are important to its brand and attract their audiences without making the first move.

 And never overlook the importance of cadence.
 The key is to inform and engage without inundating your influencers.
 A great internal test of this is to take a look at your own inbox—if you’re seeing the same series of emails from the same marketers with such frequency that you’re now ignoring them, you understand firsthand how too much messaging in too short a period can have the opposite effect on your audience.

 Organizing a pharmaceutical marketing plan in this way may not be necessary for all targets since certain specialties offer greater pharma sales rep access than others.
 For example, oncologists have been found to be the least accessible specialty for pharmaceutical sales representatives,2 but are often twice as likely to open email messages about clinical practice information1.
 For such targets, incorporating a moderate to high level of non-personal promotion makes sense.